Explore computer vision

 The MobileNetV3 model is used to determine the likely subject of the image, and the results of that analysis is included in the prompt to the Phi language model.
 The result should be a reponse that uses the image information to answer the question.

-9. Submit prompts that include the other images, such as How should I cook this? or What desserts could I make with this?
+Submit prompts that include the other images, such as

 Summary

-in this exercise, you explored the use of computer vision with a generative AI model in a chat playground.
+In this exercise, you explored the use of computer vision with a generative AI model in a chat playground.